 I am somewhat on the fence about the #MeToo campaign.
 Yes, it highlights the ubiquity of female harassment, but aren’t we extending it mainly to people who HAVE social media accounts,…who hold high profile jobs or write books or head agencies…?
 I don’t hold that against people; I’ve been those things myself.
 [But] aren’t we overwhelmingly white and educated?
 What about all those who don’t have these accounts, who don’t speak English, who are chattel, who were sold into sex trafficking, etc.

 Excellent point.
 In answer to which it might be time to recall that the person who made workplace sexual harassment federal law was a woman named Mechelle Vinson, whose travails were far from a Red Carpet life.
-Mechelle, a woman of color, had been molested by her father throughout her childhood.
+Mechelle, a woman of color, had been physically and emotionally abused by her father throughout her childhood.
 She escaped him by marrying at 15, but the man who promised to protect her beat her regularly.
 When, in 1974, at 18, Mechelle left him to become a teller at a Washington D.C. bank, the bank’s manager, an ex-Army sergeant in his 40s, took her to dinner and said, “If you don’t sleep with me, I’ll destroy you.”
 Thus began four years of forced sex and terror.

 The person who made workplace sexual harassment federal law was a woman named Mechelle Vinson, whose travails were far from a Red Carpet life.